hashicorp/nomad-guides/vault-examples/goapp/README.md

 2017/12/28 19:41:52 Renewing credentials: mysql/creds/app/2d98930c-f7d7-60bd-b279-af7fcdc57a05
 ```

 Vault created the `app-toke-b761d50` user and assosciated password in MySQL.
 Each of these usernames and passwords has an assosciated short lived lease.
-At the end of the lease Vault will revoke these credentials and delete them from the database (unless renewed).
+At the end of the lease, Vault will revoke these credentials and delete them from the database (unless renewed).
 This feature gives operatores the ability to revoke credentials early if the system is compromised or a database password is exposed.

 Lets verify the users in the database quickly.
 (If using the Vagrantfile, login to node3)